ls1intum/Artemis/docs/dev/guidelines/server.rst

 Additional notes on the controller methods:

-* The RestControllers route should end with a tailing "/" and not start with a "/" (e.g. "api/"), the individual Endpoints routes should not start and not end with a "/" (e.g. "exercises/{exerciseId}")
+* The REST Controllers route should end with a tailing "/" and not start with a "/" (e.g. "api/"), the individual endpoints routes should not start and not end with a "/" (e.g. "exercises/{exerciseId}")
 * Use ...ElseThrow alternatives of all Repository and AuthorizationCheck calls whenever applicable, this increases readability (e.g. ``findByIdElseThrow(...)`` instead of ``findById(...)`` and then checking for ``null``)
 * POST should return the newly created entity
 * POST should be used to trigger remote methods (e.g. ".../{participationId}/submit" should be triggered with a POST)